Table of Contents

 Nutritional values

 Another indicator for assessing the nutritional quality of a food is its fiber content.
-In this case, more is more, because fiber keeps us full and stimulates digestion.[24]
-Ideally, a food should contain more fiber than sugar.
-Adults should consume at least 30 grams of these indigestible carbohydrates in their diet every day.[25]
+In this case, more is more, because fiber keeps us full and stimulates digestion.24 Ideally, a food should contain more fiber than sugar.
+Adults should consume at least 30 grams of these indigestible carbohydrates in their diet every day.25

 You should also pay attention to the proportion of saturated fatty acids in a product.
-This should be as low as possible, as saturated fatty acids are associated with cardiovascular disease, diabetes and obesity.[26]
-According to the WHO, saturated fatty acids should make up less than 10% of your daily energy intake.[27]
-That is about 22 grams for an adult.
+This should be as low as possible, as saturated fatty acids are associated with cardiovascular disease, diabetes and obesity.26 According to the WHO, saturated fatty acids should make up less than 10% of the daily energy intake.27 That is about 22 grams for an adult.

-A final key criterion for recognizing junk food is its high calorie density.[29]
-This can also be easily read off the label, as it depends on the calories per 100 grams.
-You should be careful with products that have over 400 kcal per 100 grams - especially if these calories mainly come from sugar and fat.
+A final key criterion for recognizing junk food is its high calorie density.29 This can also be easily read off the label, as it depends on the calories per 100 grams.
+You should be careful with products that have over 400 kcal per 100 grams - especially if these calories come mainly from sugar and fat.

 How to resist junk food

 A helpful strategy when you are overcome by cravings: the 10-minute rule.
 Before reacting rashly to an impulse that has nothing to do with what your body really needs, wait 10 minutes.
 Junk food cravings are often very short-lived and disappear as quickly as they appeared.
 Sometimes they are triggered by an intense emotion that fades after a few minutes.
 Sometimes it is also misinterpreted thirst that makes us reach for chips & co.
 Tiredness and stress can also play a role.
-Waiting 10 minutes and taking a moment to think about whether you can beat your cravings without junk food can make a big difference.[30]
-After all, our body is not a garbage dump.
-So junk food is definitely not the right "fuel" in the long term.
+Waiting 10 minutes and taking a moment to think about whether the craving can be conquered without junk food can make a big difference.30 After all, our body is not a garbage dump.
+So junk food is definitely not the right "fuel" in the long run.

 Super Size Me: A dangerous experiment (30 days of junk food)